shushcli/shush/README.md

 # Shush 🤫
 This simple program will help you run [Shamir's Secret Sharing](https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing) algorithm on _any_ file using the `split` and `merge` commands.
 It also contains  tools to easily `generate` an [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) key and `encrypt` and `decrypt` files using said key.

-## Why is that useful?
+## Why?
-I've you've distributed the shards of an AES key to your family or team, they will be able to recover any encrypted data you left behind if you lose it, become incapacitated, or worse.
+If you've distributed the shards of an AES key to your team (read: family, friends, coworkers), they will be able to recover any encrypted data in case you lose it, become incapacitated, or worse.

-## Why not just split a key into chunks?
+## Can't I just split a key into chunks, and distribute the chunks?
-With Sharmir's algorithm, you can specify a threshold for recovery that is lower than the total number of shards.
-This approach protects you against some members of your family or team losing their shards.
+With Shamir's algorithm, you can specify a `threshold` for recovery that is lower than the total number of `shards`.
+This approach protects you against some members of your team losing their shards.

 ## Safely generating and distributing keys & encrypted payloads
-Run this program in a secure operating system like [Tails](https://en.wikipedia.org/wiki/Tails_%28operating_system%29) with no internet connection.
+Run this program in [Tails](https://en.wikipedia.org/wiki/Tails_%28operating_system%29) with no internet connection.
 Be extremely careful about how you store your key!
-Distribute shards to your team on physical media like flash drives.
-You may also want to relay information about who holds other key shards to the folks on your team, though ideally this isn't in writing or included on the flash drives.
+Distribute shards to your team on physical media (like flash drives).
+You may also want to notify your team members who else is on their team, but ideally that information will live in their heads, not in their emails.

 ## What to include when distributing keys shards
 You may want to consider including any of the following things when distributing key shards: